jsonz1993/vite-plugin-load-css-module/README.md

 # vite-plugin-load-css-module

-💂‍♂️A plugin to extend vite's css module rules, not just ".module" suffix
+💂‍♂️A plugin to extend vite's css module rules, not just ".module" suffix。

+Use the resolveId hook to trick the vite css plugin by returning the filename as '.module.css'.

 # Install